risketor/bestbuy.playground.API.Tests/README.md

 3. Maven: to have the command-line tool running: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

 ## Running the tests
-A list of test cases proposed for automation can be found in: BestBuy_playground_API_tests_suite_description.txt

 Run 'mvn clean test' will run all the test successfully.
 ```